lucas7788/go-wallet-sdk/README.md

 ## Installation
-To use the OKX Web3 Wallet SDK, install the core packages and the specific coin packages you need:
+To use the OKX Web3 Wallet SDK, install the crypto packages and the specific coin packages you need:

 ```shell
 # Core packages (required for all coins)